• Skip to primary navigation

 (work in progress — not public)

 I’ve been doing a lot of complaining about how commentators with their lights on are gadflies and that we don’t have a unified voice.
-I am an active contributor to Robert Reich and Chris Hedges and Michael Moore and Thom Hartman, and in the many comments they get on their critiques of our misguided country nobody is saying what I say.
+I am an active contributor to Robert Reich and Chris Hedges and Michael Moore and Thom Hartmann, and in their posts and the many comments they get on their critiques of our misguided country nobody is saying what I say.
 I’m talking about what can get us beyond where there’s lots of woe-is-me and little that moves us forward.
 I was thinking about how I want to move us forward when a light bulb went off – I am just a gadfly, too.
 Maybe the idea that we need to become a force is for me to act on.

 I got marching orders for that more than 30 years ago.
 Addressed to me, the document is called Inside the Intelligence.
 I’ve been working at following its directives, gadfly that I have been, but is it time I accept its cheerleading for me to turn the world around?